 Strengths and Weaknesses

-The following table summarizes the strengths and weaknesses of Intuit Inc. and Workday, Inc., based on the latest financial data.
+The following table outlines the strengths and weaknesses of Intuit Inc. (INTU) and Workday, Inc. (WDAY) based on the most recent data available.

 |---|---|---|